cryptiumtech/util-commitlint-config-type-enum-js/README.md

 # commitlint-config-type-enum

-My preferred list of types for use with commitlint.
+Preferred list of types for use with commitlint.

 Each type is either a verb in its bare infinitive form or a singular noun.